 Holy the Dark

-They catch me and spin me human with a hex that rips and tears like nettles and barbs against my bone.
-They take my clothes and pull my hair.
-They bruise my eye, and my lower lip splits and swells.
-Blood pours into my mouth until I choke.
-A tooth works loose.
-I try to shape and the hex works tighter until I'm drowning, gasping, spitting up blood.
-My skin shades in yellows and deep purples.
-Two press me down into the concrete, scraping my cut cheek into the dirt.
-One straddles across my shoulders and works my fist open, digging his stubby nails into my knuckles until the skin tears.
+Two hold me down, press me into the concrete.
+My cut cheek scrapes with dirt.
+Another straddles across my shoulders and works my fist open, digging his stubby nails into my knuckles until the skin tears.
 My breath comes in quick pants, constricted by the weight on top of me.
 I sob and whine.
 I want them to kill me, but what they do is much worse.
-Squirming underneath them, only horror subdues me.
-The one across my shoulders pries open my fist and forces a heavy silver ring down the middle finger of my left hand.
+I squirm underneath them until horror stops me.
+The one across my shoulders pries open my fist.
+He forces a heavy silver ring down the middle finger of my left hand.

 The pain is white hot, searing across my bone and muscle and joints.
 I can't breathe.
 The ring binds me human and now something breaks painful across not just my body, but my mind.
-I might go mad.
 I gasp for air until I can scream.
-Then I scream and scream and convulse.
-My shaper reflexes continue in rapid succession and I can't control it.
-I try to shape, I try to shape—each time the pain cuts deeper and deeper until I'm hunched fetal and screaming without sound.
-There is no sound because the pain eats everything inside of me until there is nothing left but cowardice.
+Then I scream and I scream.
+I can't control my reflex.
+I try to shape, I try to shape—each time the pain cuts deeper and deeper until I'm hunched fetal and making noise without sound.
+There's no sound because the pain eats everything inside of me until there's almost nothing left.

 In every life we experience a single moment that strips us clean and reveals what we really are.